chromium/chromium/docs/updater/functional_spec.md

 The legacy COM classes in updater_legacy_idl.template allow non-admin callers because the interfaces only expose functionality that non-admin callers need.
+One exception is that calling `IAppBundleWeb::install()` after calling `IAppBundleWeb::createApp` requires the caller to be admin, since it allows installing a new application.

 The new COM classes in updater_internal_idl.template and updater_idl.template require the callers to be admin.
 This is because the corresponding interfaces